alfredbaudisch/alfredbaudisch.com/content/posts/2021-07-05-day-116-bladespire-ogres-props-wow-ps1.md

 type: "post"
 ---

-A strange decoration prop from Bladespire Ogres from Blade Edge’s Mountain from Wow Classic.
+A strange decoration prop from Bladespire Ogres from Blade Edge's Mountain from Wow Classic.
 Details will come from texturing.

 ![](/media/wp-content/2021/07/0116-ref-front.jpg)